subsquid/docs/docs/tutorials/ethereum-local-development.md

 #### 5. Deploy the contract

 The node will keep the console window busy.
-In a different terminal, run the command:
+In a different terminal, run this command:

 ```bash
 npx hardhat run scripts/deploy.ts --network localhost